#1 fund for weathering market ups and downs3

 Enjoy life today while you save for tomorrow

 As long as you have reached your preservation age and are under 65 and still working, you can transfer part or all of your superannuation balance to a TTR Income account.
 If you transfer all of your super balance over, it will close your Accumulation account.

 If you want to keep your Accumulation account open for employer or voluntary contributions, you must leave a minimum of $10,000 in your Accumulation account, and use your TTR Income account to access some of your super while you're still working.

 With a TTR Income account, you can receive regular payments from your super paid straight into your bank account.

 There are limits to what you can tax-effectively contribute to your superannuation before-tax, so make sure you understand the contribution caps.
 There are also rules regarding withdrawing your payments, including minimum and maximum limits per year.
-For more information on how a TTR Income account works, read our Income Account Guide (pdf).
+For more information on how a TTR Income account works, read our Product Disclosure Statement for Income Account and Lifetime Pension (pdf).

 TTR strategies can be complicated and aren't suited to everyone.
-It's a good idea to get advice from a qualified financial adviser to see if a TTR strategy is right for you.
-As a QSuper member you have access to professional, personal advice from QInvest1 about using a TTR Income account to supplement your income during the early phase of your retirement or boost your QSuper account balance.
+It's a good idea to get advice from a qualified financial adviser to see if a TTR strategy is right for your personal circumstances.
+Find out more about financial advice options.

 Find out why thousands of members feel confident about transitioning to retirement with us